yomorun/yomo/example/7-wasm/README.md

 2. Run the complete application

-   In this demo example, the source will keep sending a demo string (`Hello, YoMo!`).
-The wasm serverless function will observe the source data, and send the processed data to the sink node.
+   In this demo, the source will keep sending a string (`Hello, YoMo!`).
+The wasm serverless function will observe the source data, and send the processed data to the next streaming function.
 The whole data flow is:

-   `Source (original string) --> Wasm-SFN (convert to upper-case) --> Sink (print result)`
+   `Source (original string) --> Wasm-SFN (convert to upper-case) --> SFN-2 (print result)`

 - Start YoMo zipper